yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will test the ticket order processing back-end, to validate that orders are queued and processed by the ProcessOrderExternalizations function -- ultimately saving the order to the Orders collection of the Cosmos DB instance.

-1. In the Azure Portal, navigate to the Function App
+1. In the Azure Portal, navigate to the Function App.

 2. Select the ProcessOrderExternalizations function (may be listed as the default QueueTriggerCSharp1 name if you did not rename it), and select Logs at the bottom of the screen.
-Leave the window open with the Logs visible
+Leave the window open with the Logs visible.

     ![At the bottom of the Run.csx block, the Logs button is circled.](media/image130.png "Azure Portal Run.csx block")

-3. Repeat the steps to post an order via Swagger to the /api/orders endpoint (Task 4, Test configurations, Steps 2 -- 5)
+3. Repeat the steps to post an order via Swagger to the /api/orders endpoint (Task 4, Test configurations, Steps 2 -- 5).

-4. As orders are processed, you will see activity in the function logs in the Azure portal
+4. As orders are processed, you will see activity in the function logs in the Azure portal.

     ![In the Azure Portal function log window, the order id of the function is circled.](media/image131.png "Azure Portal function logs")